Probabilistic neural operators for functional uncertainty quantification: Discussion

 \subsection{Future work}

 One of the most important tasks for future research revolves around reducing the computational complexity of our method.
 As a first step, analyzing the capacities of training a deterministic model and fine-tuning the PNO afterwards appears to be a promising direction.
+In \autoref{app:fine_tuning} we provide first results in that direction, showing that utilizing fine-tuning can significantly reduce computational costs.
 In a similar manner, the amount of generated samples could be adapted throughout the training process, increasing performance while reducing training time simultaneously.
 In addition, other parameters of the training regime could be adjusted to further reduce training and inference time.
 Another promising research direction is the application of alternative suitable scoring rules such as the Gaussian kernel score.
 Alternative kernels might induce different characteristics in the predictive distribution and the optimal kernel might be dependent on the underlying data scenario.
 Future work could also revolve around extending PNO to more complex architectures and larger models.
 Especially in the context of weather forecasting, models such as the adaptive Fourier neural operator \citep{pathak_fourcastnet_2022} have shown great success and a combination with proper scoring rules might provide a practical method for uncertainty quantification for large-scale systems.
 In addition, implementing PNO into large-scale models for physical applications such as weather forecasting can lead to improvements in the corresponding uncertainty quantification and extreme event identification, ultimately leading to a deeper understanding of the prediction of such surrogate models.